There is a test that is rarely talked about.

 It happens in peace.

-In Nehemiah 9, Ezra reminds the people of something that had repeated itself many times throughout their history: when everything was going well, they forgot about God.
-And when trouble came, they turned back to seek Him.
+In Nehemiah 9, Ezra reminds the people of something that had repeated itself many times throughout their history:

 The pattern was clear.